-The unaudited Pro Forma Consolidated Statement of Operations for the year ended December 31, 2018 presents our consolidated results of operations after giving pro forma effect to (i) the Reorganization Transactions and this offering, as described under "Organizational Structure," as if such transactions occurred on January 1, 2018, (ii) the use of the estimated net proceeds from this offering, as described under "Use of Proceeds," (iii) the effects of the Tax Receivable Agreement, as described under "Certain Relationships and Related Party Transactions-Tax Receivable Agreement," and (iv) a provision for corporate income taxes on the income attributable to SDC Inc. at an effective rate of %, inclusive of all U.S. federal, state, and local income taxes.
+The unaudited Pro Forma Consolidated Statements of Operations for the six months ended June 30, 2019 and year ended December 31, 2018 present our consolidated results of operations after giving pro forma effect to (i) the Reorganization Transactions and this offering, as described under "Organizational Structure," as if such transactions occurred on January 1, 2018, (ii) the use of the estimated net proceeds from this offering, as described under "Use of Proceeds," (iii) the effects of the Tax Receivable Agreement, as described under "Certain Relationships and Related Party Transactions-Tax Receivable Agreement," and (iv) a provision for corporate income taxes on the income attributable to SDC Inc. at an effective rate of %, inclusive of all U.S. federal, state, and local income taxes.

-The unaudited Pro Forma Consolidated Balance Sheet is based on our historical audited Consolidated Balance Sheet as of December 31, 2018 and includes pro forma adjustments to give effect to (i) the Reorganization Transactions and this offering, as described under "Organizational Structure," as if such transactions had occurred on December 31, 2018; (ii) the use of the estimated net proceeds from this offering, as described under "Use of Proceeds;" and (iii) the effects of the Tax Receivable Agreement, as described under "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."
-The unaudited Pro Forma Consolidated Statement Operations and Balance Sheet are based on our audited consolidated financial statements as of and for the year ended December 31, 2018.
+The unaudited Pro Forma Consolidated Balance Sheet as of June 30, 2019 presents our consolidated financial position after giving effect to (i) the Reorganization Transactions and this offering, as described under "Organizational Structure," as if such transactions had occurred on June 30, 2019; (ii) the use of the estimated net proceeds from this offering, as described under "Use of Proceeds;" and (iii) the effects of the Tax Receivable Agreement, as described under "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."
+The unaudited Pro Forma Consolidated Statement of Operations and Balance Sheet as of and for the six months ended June 30, 2019 are based on the unaudited condensed consolidated financial statements of SDC Financial as of and for the six months ended June 30, 2019 included elsewhere in this prospectus.
+The unaudited Pro Forma Consolidated Statement of Operations for the year ended December 31, 2018 is based on the audited consolidated financial statements of SDC Financial as of and for the year ended December 31, 2018 is based on the audited consolidated financial statements of SDC Financial as of and for the year ended December 31, 2018 is based on the audited consolidated financial statements of SDC Financial as of and for the year ended December 31, 2018 included elsewhere in this prospectus.